linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

 `agent`: defines the working environment, usually a Docker image.
 The `any` statement indicates the pipeline can use any available agent.
 `stages`: this block is a collection of `stage` directives.
 `stage`: groups one or more "steps".
 You can use as many stages as needed, this is useful when you are working in complex models that need detailed debugging "per stage".
 `steps`: here you define your actions.
-A stage can group many steps, each step is usually linked to one specific task/command.
+A stage can group many steps, and each step is usually linked to one specific task/command.

-Code blocks are delimited by curly brackets {}.
-No semi-colons are used, each statement has to be in its own line, and the heart of the `Jenkinsfile` are the steps you perform.
+Code blocks are delimited by curly brackets {} and no semicolons are used.
+Each statement has to be in its own line, and the heart of the `Jenkinsfile` are the steps you perform.
 Some common steps are:

 * Running scripts or code commands.
 * Compile code.